hjdhjd/homebridge-unifi-protect/docs/Doorbell.md

 To learn more about Feature Options and how to use them, see the [Feature Options](https://github.com/hjdhjd/homebridge-unifi-protect2/blob/master/docs/FeatureOptions.md) page.

 #### MQTT Support
 [MQTT support](https://github.com/hjdhjd/homebridge-unifi-protect2/blob/master/docs/MQTT.md) is available for doorbells.
-In addition to all the MQTT functionality that is supported for all UniFi Protect cameras, there are two doorbell-specific MQTT messages that are supported:
+In addition to all the MQTT functionality that is supported for all UniFi Protect cameras, there are two doorbell-specific MQTT actions that are supported:

   * When the doorbell is rung, a message will be published to MQTT.
   * You can set Doorbell messages through MQTT.
 This provides a more rich experience by allowing you to set any arbitrary message on a dynamic basis.